amjadabdul/FSND-Trivia_API/backend/README.md

 '6' : "Sports"}
 ```

-GET /questions
+GET '/questions'
--Returns a list of question objects, success value, and total number of questions
+- Returns a list of question objects, success value, and total number of questions
--Results are paginated in groups of 10.
+- Results are paginated in groups of 10.
 Inclue a request argument to choose page number, starting from 1.
 ```
 {
   "categories": [